lsst/LDM-PMT/README.rst

 LSST DM Project Management Tools
 ================================

-This is a working repository for *LDM-PMT: LSST DM Project Management Tools*.
+This is a working repository for *LDM-PMT: LSST DM Project Management and Tools*.

 * Read the living document on the web: http://ldm-pmt.lsst.io

 Working with this document
 --------------------------